horychen/ProjectEureka/readme.md

 There are inverter designs that are compatible with them, see e.g., [Axiom](https://hackaday.io/project/164932-axiom-100kw-motor-controller).
 Other similar but less known hardwares can also be found, see e.g., [moteus-c1](https://jpieper.com/2024/04/30/moteus-c1/).

 ProjectEureka! is, however, focusing on the more advanced topic of a complicated system that requires extendable hardwares.
 In this sense, there is indeed one similar purpose project that is based on Xilinx, i.e., [the AMDC platform from the group of Prof. Eric L. Severson](https://amdc.dev/).
-See also [its doc](https://docs.amdc.dev/getting-started/user-guide/host-interface/index.html).
+See also [its doc](https://docs.amdc.dev/getting-started/user-guide/host-interface/index.html) and [its blog post](https://severson.wempec.wisc.edu/2022/02/11/introducing-the-advanced-motor-drive-controller/).

 As a comparison, ProjectEureka! currently only supports 28379D that has one CLB module of a very limited FPGA capability.